Ron Washington: Playing career

+Career as manager and coach

 Following his retirement as a player, Washington worked in the New York Mets organization for five years.
 After being hired as the Oakland Athletics first base coach in 1996 under his former Astros manager Art Howe, Washington then served as infield and third base coach for the A's between 1997 and 2006.
 As infield coach Washington has been credited for developing much of the A's young infield talent in the last decade, including six-time Gold Glover Eric Chavez, and former MVP and A's shortstop Miguel Tejada.
 In 2004, Chavez expressed his appreciation by giving Washington one of his Gold Glove trophies, signed "Wash, not without you."
 However, the trophy was lost during Hurricane Katrina in August 2005.

 Washington is portrayed in the book Moneyball that relates how the A's competed having a small budget.
-Washington is shown in a positive light for the way he trained Scott Hatteberg to field first base for the first time in his career, but also as too old-fashioned and traditional in his lack of acceptance of general manager Billy Beane's sabermetric strategies.
+Washington is shown in a positive light for the way he trained Scott Hatteberg to field first base for the first time in his career despite initial skepticism, but also as too old-fashioned and traditional in his lack of acceptance of general manager Billy Beane's sabermetric strategies.
 His character in the film adaptation of the book was played by actor Brent Jennings.

-Managerial career
+Manager of the Texas Rangers

 On November 6, 2006, the Texas Rangers announced that Washington had accepted their offer to manage the team replacing Buck Showalter, who was fired a month earlier.
 Washington beat out four other candidates for the job: Rangers bench coach Don Wakamatsu, then New York Mets third base coach Manny Acta, Nippon Ham Fighters manager Trey Hillman and former Rangers catcher John Russell.